Introduction

 We cannot stress enough the importance of taking your time when deciding upon which online stock broker you choose when investing your money.
 Although some of us may be trying our luck on the markets with a few hundred pounds, others may be investing their life savings in order to secure themselves a comfortable retirement or a university education for their children.

-Every broker you visit is legally required to notify you that trading stocks and shares is a gamble and your investments may just as well go up in value as down, the higher the risks the higher the potential benefits and the higher the potential losses.
+Every broker you visit is legally required to notify you that trading stocks and shares is a risk and your investments may just as well go up in value as down, the higher the risks the higher the potential benefits and the higher the potential losses.
 Different investors will be looking for different levels of risk and there are certain tools available to manage this.

 Leverage is a way of increasing risk - you effectively borrow money when making a purchase.
 For example, buying gold at a leverage of 1:20 will entail that both losses and profits will be multiplied by 20 upon selling.
 More risk averse investors have several tools available to them to minimize risk.